ventus-ag/documentation/content/products/storage/integrated-s3-browser.md

 {{% notice note %}}
 ⚠️ **Deleting objects with versioning:** When versioning is enabled or suspended, a simple **Delete** action will not permanently remove all object versions.
-To completely delete an object and all its versions, you must use the **Delete all versions** option from the Actions menu.
+To completely delete an object and all its versions, use the **Delete all versions** option from the Actions menu.
 {{% /notice %}}